AnastasiaBrinati/experiments-Flower/README.md

 ## Introduction

+These experiments are part of a thesis project that is being currently designed;
+a lot of inspiration and snippets of code, files and classes, are going to be taken directly from the Flower repository on Github as a direct source of information.
+Please keep in mind the project is evolving every day and it is my personal goal to clarify each phase and obective step by step as my research continues.

+As a general note, it is evident the flexibility granted with the simulation for the devices heterogeneity, which affects training efficiency and inclusivity.
-In this example, we tackle device heterogeneity in federated learning, arising from differences in memory and CPU capabilities across devices.
-This diversity affects training efficiency and inclusivity.
-Our strategy includes simulating this heterogeneity by setting CPU and memory limits in a Docker setup, using a custom Docker compose generator script.
-This approach creates a varied training environment and enables us to develop strategies to manage these disparities effectively.
+The approach used involves simulating this heterogeneity by setting CPU and memory limits in a Docker setup, using a custom Docker compose generator script.
+This creates a varied training environment and enables us to develop strategies to manage these disparities effectively.

+**Note:** The text below is reported directly from the Flower repository.

 ## Handling Device Heterogeneity